 The Mooncup makes me feel better about myself.
 It’s cheaper, more sustainable, and I never have to email someone whose sitting right next to me to ask them for a tampon.
 Oh, and for someone with that super plus extra extra plus heavy flow period, the Mooncup always delivers in supporting me.

 I feel safe, secure, and like I’m early to the party again.

-Amazing Disgrace: A Book About “Shame” by Grace Campbell is out on October 29th 2020 published by Hodder Studio RRP £14.99 available to preorder now.
+Amazing Disgrace: A Book About “Shame” by Grace Campbell was published by Hodder Studio RRP £14.99 and is available to order now.